Municipal Incorporation Process for Okanagan Falls

 In terms of representation, rather than having a single Electoral Area Director for their rural area, municipalities are governed by an elected municipal council that is made up of a mayor and 4 to 10 councillors.

-Based on the size of the community and consultation with the Regional District of Okanagan-Similkameen, the Province is considering a council of one mayor and four councillors.
+Based on the size of the community and consultation with the Regional District of Okanagan-Similkameen, Letters Patent for Okanagan Falls have provided for a mayor and four councillors.

 After incorporation, residents may also have opportunities to: